edtky/chess_min_moves/README.md

 python chess.py [PIECE] [START] [END]
 ```

-where [PIECE] is a string representing the chess piece,
-and [START] and [END] are 2-digits representing the xy coordinates of the start and end points.
+where [PIECE] is a string representing the chess piece, and [START] and [END] are 2-digits representing the row and column index of the start and end points.

 For example, to find the minimum number of turns for a king to move from (1,3) to (3,7), use:
 ```